mctantwerp/Canvas-LMS-Discord-BOT/README.md

 # The Unofficial Canvas Bot.
 ![image](https://github.com/user-attachments/assets/97e68a62-f6e9-41d5-b2fe-708b49464401)

+## Alpha Version

+This release is in the alpha stage.
+It is functional but may contain bugs.
+We are looking for testers to help identify issues and suggest improvements.
+Please report any problems you encounter via GitHub Issues.

 ## Welcome to the Setup Guide for Your Canvas Discord Bot! 🎉

 This bot is designed to automatically fetch new announcements and assignments from your Canvas courses and post them in a designated Discord channel.
 The bot will also send reminders for assignments with a 7 day, 3 day, and 1 day notice.